 Plan on arriving in Greece 24 hours before your retreat or tour begins and don’t forget to confirm your flights.

-Our retreat is hosted on the island of Ithaca characterized by it’s laid back vibe and unhurried feel, PLUS it’s also home to Homeric ruins.
+Our retreat is hosted on the island of Lefkada characterized by it’s laid back vibe and unhurried feel, PLUS it’s also home to ancient ruins.
 Pretty awesome.
 And just like all of the other Greek islands it celebrates delicious local cuisine, stunning vistas, charming hamlets and secluded beaches.
 If you’re interested in joining us for a week of celebrating life’s simple pleasures, erasing the pressures of daily life and enjoying world class yoga, cuisine and accommodation take a look at our retreat.

 I was going through my quote document today and I found this quote and it seemed so poignant with everything going on in the world.
 Share your light fellow yogis and yoginis.